 About Strength and Conditioning Coach Patrick Rice

-• BS in Kinesiology at the State University of Cortland
+• BS in Kinesiology with a concentration in fitness development at the State University of Cortland

 • Competitive Powerlifter